-In the latest edition of In conversation, Investec CEO, Fani Titi, and deputy governor of the South African Reserve Bank (SARB), Kuben Naidoo, chats to moderator Gugulethu Mfuphi about how to shift, change and rebuild South Africa.
+In the latest edition of In conversation, Investec CEO, Fani Titi, and deputy governor of the South African Reserve Bank (SARB), Kuben Naidoo, chat to moderator Gugulethu Mfuphi about how to shift, change and rebuild South Africa.

 Concerns in the short and long term

 Kuben Naidoo, the deputy governor of the South African Reserve Bank (SARB), breaks South Africa’s issues down into short and long term concerns.